Smart managers know that taking 100% accountability for the performance of their team just makes good business sense.

 GIVE PEOPLE A REASON WHY.

 Conversations are too heavily weighted in the ‘what’ and ‘how’ of tasks.
 Increase employee motivation by including the ‘why’ into your setting expectations conversations.
-As humans we love to know the motive or purpose for doing something.
-Provide your people with the reasons why you need a task done, a project started, or a course correction made, and you’ll find their willingness to get started increase.
+As humans, we love to know the motive or purpose for doing something.
+Provide your people with the reasons why you need a task done, a project started, or a course correction made, and you’ll find their willingness to get started increases.

 BE SPECIFIC AND CLEAR